 STAT 6126 and STAT 6127

 All modules are mandatory.
-You are required to pass each module to advance to the next one and to take the resources.
-All seven modules must be completed to earn the SPSS certificate.
+You are required to pass each module to advance to the next one.
+All seven modules must be completed to earn the tutorial and the SPSS certificate.

-Fall 2019 and spring 2020 are full.
+Spring 2020 is full.
 We are registering for Summer 2020.
 If you register now, you will be in the waiting list for spring 2020.
 We strongly suggest to do so because there are always people who drop the course.
 Please register if you want to be in the waiting list.
 Participants in the waiting list who do not get into the spring course will have priority for the course in summer 2020.

 Use the registration button above to register.
 The trainer will contact participants to confirm registration.
 Cohorts are capped at 30 participants.